BS in Computer Engineering

 Rapid innovation is the name of the game in today’s computer industry, There is a great demand for computer engineers who can do it all—from designing computer hardware, components and software, to developing next-generation products and appliances that contain embedded systems.
 As computer technology becomes more essential to commerce and daily life, companies will need computer engineers who possess a well-developed set of skills and who can quickly adapt to change.
 To meet the challenges of the future, these companies will turn to their computer engineers for innovative solutions and technological leadership.

 Cooperative education is an integral part of the curriculum – students alternate their studies with paid co-op in their final three years (of the five-year program).
-Students in computer engineering at RIT have worked on product development teams at many well-known companies, including IBM, Intel Corp., Hewlett-Packard, AMD, Motorola, Microsoft, Apple, Google, Harris, Corp., Xerox Corp. and the National Security Agency.
+Students in computer engineering at RIT have worked on product development teams at many well-known companies, including IBM, Intel Corp., Hewlett-Packard, AMD, Motorola, Microsoft, Apple, Google, Harris Corp., Xerox Corp.
+Lockheed-Martin, General Electric, Boeing, and many other medium-size and start-up companies.

-Sponsored by generous companies including Harris, NVIDIA and Freescale, the department offers state-of-the-art labs where both undergraduate as well as graduate students can work on course work and research involving VLSI (Very Large Scale Integrated Circuit) design, digital systems and microprocessor design, high performance architecture, embedded systems, networking and information processing, real time vision, image processing, and cluster computing.
+Sponsored by generous companies including Harris, NVIDIA and Freescale, the department offers state-of-the-art labs where both undergraduate as well as graduate students can work on course work and research involving digital IC design, microprocessor and embedded systems design, high performance architecture, network and hardware security, sustainable wireless networks, computer vision and image processing, machine intelligence, and heterogeneous computing.
 A close relationship with industry leaders ensures that the curriculum is current with industry needs.